yawnka/React-Native-WebApp/README.md

 Followed a YouTube tutorial to create a full-stack mobile application using React-Native.

-Learned how to utilize React-Native, NativeWindCSS, Ecpo-Go, AppWrite, and write in JavaScript.
+Learned how to utilize React-Native, NativeWindCSS, Expo-Go, AppWrite, and program in JavaScript.
 Features:
 Front End:
 - Welcome/Starting Page